bitnami/charts/bitnami/mariadb-galera/README.md

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.

-Please, take into account those scripts are executed in all the replicas, if you want to do a "one time" action like creating a database, you need to add a condition in your `.sh` script to be executed in one of the nodes, such as
+Take into account those scripts are executed in all the replicas, if you want to do a "one time" action like creating a database, you need to add a condition in your `.sh` script to be executed in one of the nodes, such as

 ```yaml
 initdbScripts: